dhis2/performance-tests-locust/README.md

 3. Make sure `locust.properties` are pointing to your local DHIS2 server
 4. Compile and run this project from the command line: `mvn clean compile exec:java` (you can also start it from IntelliJ via Main.class file)
 5. Open your browser and go to `http://localhost:8089` enter you desired number of workers and spawn rate, point `Host` to: `127.0.0.1` "Locust master"
-6. Watch the tests and listen to your machine heats up
+6. Watch the tests and listen to your machine heating up

 ## Test configuration